Area C: The overlooked Ford site

 Area C affects many people (not to mention wildlife): site neighbors, visitors to the neighboring popular regional parks, river lovers, anglers and everyone who uses the river or its water downstream.
 The public needs ample opportunity to be informed and involved.

-For more information about Area C in general, please contact Colleen O'Connor Toberman, River Corridor Program Director, at firstname.lastname@example.org or 651.222.2193 x29.
+For more information about Area C in general, please contact Colleen O'Connor Toberman, Land Use & Planning Program Director, at firstname.lastname@example.org or 651.222.2193 x29.